Looking for some actually helpful Epcot tips and secrets? We took our time to create this guide and it’s full of some of our best stuff!

 #18.
 Escape the Weather

 Florida weather patterns are extremely unpredictable, so it’s well worth it for you to be prepared for all kinds of weather when you visit Disney.
+Most first-timers don’t realize how much of Epcot’s park has absolutely no cover from the weather.

 In the winter time guests will be surprised at how cold it can get, especially at night through January and February.
 In the summer, come equipped for hot, humid weather and random downpours.